ajinkyad8/GWPVSCode/README.md

 ## Steps To Run (Visual Studio Version)

 ### 2) Open solution in visual studio
-In visual studio go to <i>File-->Open-->Project/Solution<i>.
+In visual studio go to <i>File-->Open-->Project/Solution</i>.

- Select the solution file and optn the project.
+ Select the solution file and open the project.

  ### 3) Ensure the CSV file is set to copy.